saakethramoju/Raptor/README.md

-# Raptor-like full-flow staged-combustion model
+# Raptor 2 Full-Flow Staged-Combustion Model

 This repository is a detailed steady-state **FullFlow** example for a simplified Raptor-like full-flow staged-combustion (FFSC) methane/oxygen engine.